politics-rewired/politics-rewired.github.io/careers/texting-organizer.md

 _For this position to be a good fit, you MUST have:_

 - Experience building, evaluating, and executing systems
+- At least 1 year (or cycle) as primary manager of volunteer/staff team
 - Strong interpersonal skills and attention to detail
 - Patience, adaptability and empathy (especially for teammates, organizers and volunteers)
 - An interest in Rewired/grassroots organizing/building the Left